-Cubans: Post Truth, Pleasure and Pain s one of the first exhibitions in the southeast to examine contemporary Cuban artists, both inside the island and the diaspora and features more than 60 works of art by 19 well-known and emerging Cuban artists.
-It is a multi-generational, bilingual survey showcasing painters, sculptors, photographers, and videographers as well as multimedia installation and performance artists.
+Cubans: Post Truth, Pleasure and Pain is one of the first exhibitions in the southeast to examine contemporary Cuban artists, both inside the island and the diaspora and features more than 60 works of art by 19 well-known and emerging Cuban artists.
+It is a multi-generational, bilingual survey showcasing painters, sculptors, photographers, and videographers as well as multi-media installation and performance artists.

-Visitors to this bilingual exhibition will encounter a range of works of art from provocative, sociological, and documentary conceptualism.
+Visitors to this bilingual exhibition will encounter a range of works of art from provocative, sociological, and documentary style, to depictions of strong sensuality and conceptualism.
 A younger generation of Cuban artists comment on issues like the dominance of technology and industrial design and use a subjectivity that works against the traditional Western lenses of binary thinking and power, gender, race, and immigration issues.